dagoodma/SLUGS-Logger/README.md

 > Inserting an SD card might cause the device to reset.

-> Resetting the device will cause a new file to be created
+> Resetting the device will cause a new file to be created.

 > Data is recorded in chunks of 506 bytes.
 It is possible for the last 505 bytes of data to be lost.